Anastasia Pagonis is battling for her first gold at the Paralympics. On TikTok, she fights to normalize blindness.

 That’s on ✨head trauma✨♬ original sound - Anastasia Pagonis

 In many of them, she explains what it’s like to experience daily life without being able to see.
 In some, she answers questions or corrects misconceptions about living with blindness — yes, she says in one, she can dress herself.
 Some feature her swim practices and accomplishments.
-Some are simply goofy, such as one titled “Blind girl vs. door,” which plays out precisely how you’re imagining.
+Some are simply goofy, such as one titled “Blind girl vs. door,” which plays out precisely how you imagine.

 Many feature her guide dog, a golden lab appropriately named Radar.
 In others, she uses sarcasm to point out what questions she doesn’t like being asked.
 “Someone asked me how I eat, so I responded, ‘Actually, I stab myself in the face with my fork,’ ” she said, as an example.